 - Researching trade statistics

-We look forward to the opportunity to review your application.
-Please prepare:
+We look forward to the opportunity to review your application, which should include:

-- A cover letter explaining your background, your reason for applying, and how an internship at the Trade Center will fit with your future plans.
+- A cover letter explaining your background, your reason for applying, and how an internship at MITC will further your future goals.

 - A copy of your grades (it need not be an *official* transcript – an online printout will suffice).